District Heating

 Separately, under S.I.
 350 of 2022, the CRU must ensure that final consumers of district heating are provided with information on the energy performance and the share of renewable energy used in their district heating and cooling system.
 This may be made available on a final consumer’s bill or on the supplier’s website, and it must also be made available, on request, from the supplier.

-The CRU will also require district heating suppliers to register with the CRU and we will publish details of the registration process for suppliers on our website shortly.
+The CRU will also require district heating suppliers to register with the CRU and you can find the details of the registration process for suppliers on our website here.

 For more information, or if you have any queries, please contact the CRU’s District Heating team at districtheating@cru.ie